joe7575/vm16/doc/introduction.md

 This document contains information on how to program the VM16 Computer/CPU in assembly language.

 All VM16 registers are 16-bits wide.
 16 bit means, each register can store values between 0 and 65535.
 The VM16 supports only 16-bit memory addressing, the memory is also organized in 16-bit words.
-Valid memory configuration are 4, 8, 12, up to 64 KWords.
+Valid memory configuration are 0 for 64 words, 1 for 128 words, up to 10 for 64 Kwords.

 There are four data registers: A, B, C, D. These are intended to hold numbers that will have various mathematical and logical operations performed on them.

 There are two address registers: X and Y. These are typically used as pointers (indirect addressing).

-The last two registers are the Stack Pointer (SP) and the Program Counter (PC).
+The last three registers are the Stack Pointer (SP), the Program Counter (PC), and the Base Pointer (BP).

 The **Program Counter (PC)** points to the current instruction and is set after power on / reset to address zero.